 There is no doubt that Marianske Lazne is literally the crown jewel of the Czech balneology.
-Therefore, it does not seem impossible to accomplish something as exceptional as entry in the UNESCO list.
-Towns and sites in the whole world are literally upping each others in effort to get on the list.
+Therefore is totally achieveable something as exceptional as entry in the UNESCO list.
+Towns and places in the whole world are literally upping each others in effort to get on the list.
 There is no wonder because there possibly exists no greater prestige and individual items do not become the modern “wonders of the world” for no reason.

 Why Marianske Lazne?

 Marianske Lazne forms a part of the so-called spa triangle along with Karlovy Vary and Frantiskovy Lazne.
 This area is specific for the largest occurrence of thermal and mineral springs in the country.
 If the major spa towns are to be on the UNESCO World Heritage List, Marianske Lazne cannot be absent.
 It is one of the biggest and most important spa towns in our country.
 The history of the local springs reaches as far back as the 16th century and the local settlement was declared public spa in 1818.
 The town saw the greatest boom of balneology in the 19th century.
 Nowadays it retains its high prestige among domestic and foreign guests until this day.

 The prerequisites for the nomination of Marianske Lazne are simply indisputable and therefore there is nothing left but to firmly believe that the town will justify its position in this important list.

 As regards the World Heritage List, countries often try hard to get the biggest number of items possible on the list, aiming to increase the potential of such sites.
 This entry is a great honour, adding a sense of uniqueness and excellence compared the rest of the world, no matter whether it is a historical sight or a region.